 - 1.5% back in WSD per dollar spent on all other purchases

 - Perks & benefits: Annual WestJet companion voucher, free checked bags on WestJet flights

 The card is currently offering a signup bonus of 250 WestJet Dollars (WSD) upon first purchase.
-The annual fee of $119 is not waived for the first year, although there may be ways to lower or eliminate it (read on for details).
+The annual fee of $119 is not waived for the first year.

 What exactly are WestJet Dollars?
 Well, 250 WSD can be applied as a $250 credit to the base fare of any WestJet booking, so as long as you fly with WestJet once a year to the tune of at least $250, the signup bonus is as good as cash in your pocket.

 Unlike programs such as Aeroplan or Alaska Mileage Plan that are based on an award chart, WestJet Rewards allows you to redeem WSD towards the cost of any WestJet flight, so there’s no need to worry about award availability.
 Of course, the flipside is that you can’t capture as spectacular value as you could with a geographic award chart – instead, the value of your signup bonus is limited to $250.

 The 250 WSD bonus doesn’t have to be used up all in one go either.
 You’re free to earn the bonus, wait for one of WestJet’s great deals to pop up on a route you're interested in, and then apply the bonus towards your booking.